HOW TO MAKE THE BEST TASTING APPLE CIDER

 Terrible.
 Foul, tart, grassy, overly acidic flavor and an unattractive milky color.
 One problem with Granny Smith apples is that it's impossible to pick out a ripe one.

 After my bad experience with Granny Smith apples I was justifiably nervous about trying the other mainstay green apple: Pippin.
-I needed have been.
+I needn't have been.
 The two could not be more different.
 Pippin apple cider is the darkest of any.
 It almost looks like dark chocolate milk.
 The flavor has a not-unpleasant citrusy astringency and the overall flavor is good, though it lacks the depth of Fuji.

 This light, almost orange colored apple cider is creamy, smooth and mild with an acceptably apple flavor.